 Immediate Telehealth Appointments Available!

-Wellness Matters is able provide therapy totally on-line!
-Like many medical clinics, you will be given access to our easy to use Client Portal for transmitting paperwork and messages.
+Wellness Matters is able to provide therapy totally online!
+Like many medical clinics, you will be given access to our easy-to-use Client Portal for transmitting paperwork and messages.
 If you choose to do your therapy session on your computer, there is no software to download!
 And, if you choose to use your smart phone, there is a free App for downloading.

 Our on-line tele-medicine platform is HIPPA compliant and are covered by insurance at the same level as in-office visits.
 Wellness Matters accepts most insurances, including Aetna, BCBS, Cigna, Health Partners, Preferred One, and more – see “Payment” tab for more information.

 “Wellness encompasses a healthy body, a sound mind, and a tranquil spirit.
 Enjoy the journey as you strive for wellness” – Laurette Gagnon Beaulieu

 As “Health Therapists,” we provide an integrative wholistic approach to support you in maximizing your mental, emotional, physical, spiritual, and relationship health.
 We cater to people who value their privacy.

 We offer a uniquely confidential, comfortable counseling experience.
 Our location was purposefully chosen with convenience and privacy in mind.
 We are centrally located in downtown Park Rapids, MN.
 Our convenient location between Arvig Communications and the Armory on Hwy 71 is combined with a discrete entrance on the west/back side of the building.
 This unique feature allows you to park anywhere downtown, if you prefer anonymity, or in front of our entrance off the alley, if convenience is most important.